 Answer:

-Zygomorphic- The flowers which can be divided into two similar halves by a single vertical plane only are known as zygomorphic flowers.
-E.g. peas and beans.
+Zygomorphic- The flowers that can be divided into two similar halves by a single vertical plane only are known as zygomorphic flowers.
+E.g., peas and beans.

 (e) superior ovary